Eclipse-SDV-Hackathon-Accenture/hack-the-car/datatypes/README.md

-# Protobuf datatypes for the test vehicle
+# Protobuf interfaces of the test vehicle

 ---